 This post is part of the Fashion History Series.
-It presents a brief history of the kimono and how to wear it changed over the centuries.
+It presents a brief history of the kimono and how its style of wear has evolved over the centuries.
+It discusses the designs of different eras, some reasons for changes, and how to style your kimono today.
+Read to know more about this evergreen must-have.

 Disclosure: This post has affiliate links.